 - Nuts and seeds

 In addition to protein, fresh fruits and vegetables, whole grains (such as brown rice and whole grain breads and pasta), and drinking lots of water are key to good nutrition in recovery.
 Restricting sugar and caffeine helps with mood stability and sleep quality.

-Healthy Eating at Riviera Recovery Sober Living
+Healthy Food at Riviera Recovery Sober Living

 Restoring health and wellness in recovery is a key focus at Riviera Recovery, located in the picturesque hills of Malibu, California.
 Riviera Recovery is devoted to providing a sober living environment that is centered on rejuvenating, healthful living, providing a diet rich in organic, nutritious foods and an abundance of physical activities that promote overall health and fitness.
 For more information about our program, please call us today at (866) 478-8799.